rubymanor/vestibule/README.md

 Getting started
 -----------------

-1. Setup a Postgres server
+1. Setup a Postgres server.
+The simplest thing to do is to download the [Turnkey Postgres Appliance][] in the OVF format and run it with [VirtualBox][].
 2. Copy config/database.example.yml to config/database.yml and update it appropriately
 3. Set the following environment variable: `COOKIE_SECRET` with a lengthy key
 4. Run the tests: `rake`